hello-robot/stretch_install/docs/robot_install.md

 ----------------
 ```

 Your version of Stretch Body does not align with the firmware installed with your robot.
-It's recommended that Stretch Body is first upgraded to the latest version available (but if you're intentionally running an older version, you can skip this step and the firmware updater will downgrade your firmware appriopriately).
-To upgrade Stretch Body, follow the [instructions here](./updating_software.md#stretch-python-modules).
+It's recommended that Stretch Body is first upgraded to the latest version available (but if you're intentionally running an older version, you can skip this step and the firmware updater will downgrade your firmware appropriately).
+To upgrade Stretch Body, follow the [instructions here](../../software/updating_software/#python-libraries).

 Next, run the firmware updater tool to automatically update the firmware to the required version for your software.